WHAT WHY HOW

 PALETTE OF PLACE

-Charmouth’s shore line is mobile and malleable- particularly after prolonged rain when Blue Lias, Greensand and Gault slump to the shore where they get licked clean.
-Marloes Sands has un angular Silurian strata boulders bigger than houses as well as soft reds that melt into the sea.
-Budleigh Salterton (above) offers a richly pigmented source of pigments including delicious Triassic reds.
-Every place I visit has is own palette – pigments in suspension, creamed, putty-like or unyielding, I learn about their properties by fingering and testing.
-I record the testing on what I’ve come to call ‘place palettes’.
-I include in these palettes a flavour of the place- both ancient and modern: geological samples, litter, organic matter.
-I’m testing things.
+Charmouth’s (Dorset) shore line is mobile and malleable- particularly after prolonged rain when Blue Lias, Greensand and Gault slump to the shore where they get licked clean.
+Marloes Sands (Pembrokeshire) has angular Silurian strata boulders bigger than houses as well as soft reds that melt into the sea.
+Budleigh Salterton (Devon) offers a richly pigmented source of pigments including delicious Triassic reds.
+Tools and pigments are gathered to become my palette of marks and mixtures.
+Each visit to an identical area yields a different palette.

 Matter migrates – at different rates.
 Elements I use to make my paintings do exactly that on my support.
 They find their own relationship with each other.